-Great architecture emanates from the creative tension between the variables an architect opts to engage with, striving to reflect on the role of human judgment by sifting through ideas, to achieve a result that is original, profound, economical, clear, surprising, sometimes ambiguous.
-The characteristics of beauty, though no one can define beauty in simple terms.
+Great architecture emanates from the creative tension between the variables an architect opts to engage with, striving to reflect on the role of human judgment by sifting through ideas, tools and resources to achieve a result that is original, profound, economical, clear, surprising, sometimes ambiguous.
+The characteristics of beauty.

 Sou Fujimoto was born in Hokkaido in 1971.

 After graduating from the Department of Architecture, Faculty of Engineering at Tokyo University, he established Sou Fujimoto Architects in 2000.
 He now works from offices in both Tokyo and Paris.